huriyajafri/Document-Classifier/README.md

 Schema-driven pipeline: works on invoices, insurance, and onboarding docs now, scales to future document types by adding a schema file — no code changes.

+> **Branch note:** `try-paddleocr` is the recommended branch to use right now.
+It swaps Tesseract for PaddleOCR in `ingest.py`, keeping the same return contract, with generally better OCR accuracy on scanned samples. `main` still uses Tesseract.
+See "OCR engines" below before choosing.

 ## Setup

 ```bash